Leo Tolstoy

 4

 The progress of science does not promote moral purification.
 In every peoples whose history is known to us, the progress of science has promoted moral corruption.
-That we now consider the opposite comes from the fact that we mix our empty and deceptive knowledge with truly exalted knowledge.
+That we now believe the opposite comes from the fact that we mix our empty and deceptive knowledge with truly exalted knowledge.
 Science, in an abstract sense, and science in general, cannot but be respected, but the science of today, that which madmen call science, deserves only ridicule and contempt.

 — Rousseau